DanielleDaly/portfolio-project-4/README.md

 - Users can register easily by clicking on the "Register" link in the navigtion bar.
 - In order to register users will be asked to fill in a form containing their username, email address and password.
+- The email address is on the form but it is not required in order to register.
+If a user prefers they can sign up using a username and password.
 - Once registered, the user will be able to log in and leave comments and likes on recipes.

-### As a user I want to receive confirmation that I have registered successfully, so that I know the registration is complete and I can now log into the site
+### As a user I want to receive confirmation that I have registered/ signed in successfully, so that I know the registration is complete and I can now access the site

 - Once a user has registered they will receive a message to advise that they have registered successfully.
-- This message will appear on screen and give immediate feedback to the user and will prompt them to log in.
+- This message will appear on screen and give immediate feedback to the user.

 ### As a registered user I want to receive confirmation that I have logged in successfully, so I know I will be able to leave comments

-- When a user logs into the site, a message will display advising that they have logged in successfully.
+- When a user logs into the site, a message will display advising them that they have logged in successfully.
 - This message will disappear automatically after serveral seconds.

 ### As a registered user I want to receive confirmation that I have logged out successfully, so that I know that I can leave the site securely

-- When a user logs out of the site, a message will display advising that they have logged out successfully.
+- When a user logs out of the site, a message will display advising them that they have logged out successfully.
 - This message will disappear automatically after serveral seconds.

 ### As a registered user I want to be able to log into my account easily, so that I can leave comments and likes

 - Registered users can login easily by clicking on the "Login" link in the navigtion bar.
 - On the Login page the user will be asked to enter their username and password and click the "Login" button.
-- When a user logs into the site, a message will display advising that they have logged in successfully.
+- When a user logs into the site, a message will display advising them that they have logged in successfully.
 - This message will disappear automatically after serveral seconds.
 - Once logged in the user will be able to leave comments and likes on recipes.

 ### As a registered user I want to be able to leave comments on recipes, so that other users can see my opinion on a recipe

 - Registered users can leave comments on recipes.
-- Once a comment is submitted it will sent for approvel.
+- Once a comment is submitted it will be sent for approval.
 - Registered users will receive a message advising that their comment has been sent for approval.
 - Once approved their comment will display on the website.
 - The comment will contain details of who has left the comment, the comment content as well as the date and time the comment was left.